malthee/SimpleFileBackup/README.md

 ### Open File Paths & Open Backup Paths
 You can open a text file that contains paths to files or directories.
 These paths will be inserted into the drop down list.

-## Known Issues

-Big ammounts of data can take a long time to copy.
-The program UI will not respond while it's working.
-That is because I didn't implement a background worker to do the job.

 This is my first publicly released program.
 I made it because I needed a tool to backup files to more locations at once and I wanted to code something in my summer holidays.
 I do not expect much from this program but any feedback or criticism is appreciated.